EyeSeeTea/metadata-synchronization/README.md

 $ yarn cy:e2e:open # interactive UI
 ```

-Application should be running at CYPRESS_ROOT_URL with as the environment variable REACT_APP_CYPRESS set to True.
+Application should be running at CYPRESS_ROOT_URL with as the environment variable VITE_CYPRESS set to True.

 For this to work in Travis CI, you will have to create an environment variables (Settings -> Environment Variables) CYPRESS_DHIS2_AUTH with the password used in your testing DHIS2 instance and CYPRESS_ENCRYPTION_KEY used to encrypt passwords of receiver instances.